cgpan/hudm6122_homeworks/README.md

 V1.1 add one line of code to Ex6.2 to add the value lable to each point.

 Welcome to review and give your feedback

+## Homework_07 solutions - Clustering

+Homework 07 is about practicing the clustering methods.

+For the first question, I gave two methods to solve the first question: the first is more rigorous via pure algebra (MATH IS SEXY!!!); the second is to validate it through data calculation.

+V1.0 finished at 04.13.2023.

 Author: Chenguang Pan